Man appears in court accused of killing 16-month-old Auckland boy

 READ MORE: Man accused of killing Malcolm Bell 'loved that boy'

-The man appeared briefly in the Auckland District Court today before Judge Brooke Gibson.
+The man, who was represented by lawyer David Niven, appeared briefly in the Auckland District Court today before Judge Brooke Gibson.

 The accused was remanded in custody and granted interim name suppression.